Kayli/logspub/politoto.md

 ## modern approaches

+- norwegian government [^5]
+  - observability for legal system when specific laws are bound to a code to some extent
+    - enables automated quantitative analysis of effectiveness
+    - detects redundancies
-- possibility to run simulations before introducing new laws https://youtu.be/oTeKCAhXQbo?t=2169
+  - possibility to run simulations before introducing new laws

 ## references